Skip to main content

 }

 5. Now that you've implemented the function, you need to bind the callback to the OSS's delegate.
-Still in the CPP file, navigate to the Initialize function and add the highlighted code below.
+Still in the CPP file, navigate to the Initialize function and add the code below.

 void ULoginQueueSubsystem_Starter::Initialize(FSubsystemCollectionBase& Collection)